Leonid Punin

-Leonid Nikolayevich Punin (born Ataman Nikolayevich Punin; 1892–1916), was a Russian hero of the First World War, a Russian partisan and head of the special squad of the Northern Front.
+Leonid Nikolayevich Punin (born Ataman Nikolayevich Punin; 1892–1916) was a Russian hero of the First World War, a Russian partisan and head of the special squad of the Northern Front.

 Family

 Leonid Punin was born Ataman Punin in 1892, to military doctor Nikolay Mikhaylovich Punin and an unknown actress.
 His elder brother, Nikolay Punin, became a famous Soviet art critic who later died in a concentration camp as a result of his opposition to Stalin's regime.
 Alexander Punin, Leonid's second eldest brother, fought in the First World War and later became a biologist.
 His younger brother Lev Punin also went into the military.
 Zinaida, the only sister, married Josef Bulack-Balakhowitch and moved to Poland where she died in 1983.

 Military career, 1914–1915

 Ataman Punin graduated from Pavlovskoje's Voennoe Uchilische (a military school) then joined the 8th Finnish shooters regiment, with whom he fought German and Austrian troops in the first half of 1915.
 Punin then was made the head of rager's squad of that regiment.
-For his courage, this officer was awarded with St. George's cross (4th class), St. Vladimir's cross (4th class with swords and bow), and many other military orders.
+For his courage, this officer was awarded with Saint George's Cross (4th class), St. Vladimir's cross (4th class with swords and bow), and many other military orders.